 - Is the label properly positioned on the substrate?

 - Is the facestock durability suitable for the application, with resistance to humidity, moisture, temperature, chemicals, or other harsh conditions?

 - Is the liner selection appropriate for your processing requirements, including die cutting and application of label?

-A stellar looking label makes a strong first impression and helps create brand awareness, as well as communicating key product information.
+A stellar-looking label makes a strong first impression and helps create brand awareness, as well as communicate key product information.
 Regardless of the actual quality of the retail product, including the use of the freshest and most delicious ingredients, faulty labeling can result in the product being deemed inferior and unworthy of purchase.
 Once the negative impression is perceived, it can be difficult to “refresh” and recover.
-That’s why starting with the proper foundation then carefully building and checking each step throughout the production process is the best approach; always, and for each and every application.
+That’s why starting with the proper foundation and then carefully building and checking each step throughout the production process is the best approach; always, and for each and every application.